renesas-rz/rz-awo-examples/evk_rzg3s/README.md

 # RZ/G3S Cortex-M33 AWO Example

 This is the Cortex-M33 AWO - (Always in use (ON) power) Example designed to work with the RZ/G3S Multi-OS environment.
 This example demonstrates how the Cortex®-M33 core controls and manages system suspend (AWO mode) and resume (ALLON mode) operations in coordination with the Cortex®-A55 core running Linux.
-It utilizes the RZ/G Flexible Software Package (FSP) for FreeRTOS and integrates with the RZ/G Verified Linux Package (VLP) to provide a complete low-power suspend-to-RAM operation example.
+It utilizes the RZ/G Flexible Software Package (FSP) for FreeRTOS and integrates with the Linux BSP Plus support to provide a complete low-power suspend-to-RAM operation example.

 ## Overview of sample program behavior
 - CM33 waits for CA55 Linux to enter Suspend-to-RAM.